 Architecture supporting diversity

 We have designed the architecture to support diversity.
 Thus, the project includes communal spaces and dwellings for both shared and public housing.
 By integrating different types of dwellings into the masterplan, we are offering living spaces for an array of family constellations and housing options, supporting a vibrant local community for senior citizens and students alike.
-To archive this, the existing clusters of dwellings in various shapes and sizes has defined the scale and structure of our masterplan, centered around eight guiding principles:
+To achive this, the existing clusters of dwellings in various shapes and sizes has defined the scale and structure of our masterplan, centered around eight guiding principles: